-The FNR is pleased to inform that applications for the ‘Grand Prix en Sciences de l’Institut Grand-Ducal 2019’ are now being accepted.
-The 2019 prize, endowed with 5000 EUR, will be awarded in the domain of chemistry and is named ‘Prix Paul Metz’ after its sponsor.
-Deadline for applications is Sunday, 31 March 2019.
+The 2019 ceremony to award the ‘Grand Prix en Sciences de l’Institut Grand-Ducal 2019’ takes place on Saturday, 16 November.
+The 2019 prize, endowed with 5000 EUR, named ‘Prix Paul Metz’ after its sponsor.

 In cooperation with several private sponsors, the “Section des Sciences naturelles, physiques et mathématiques de l’Institut Grand-ducal” since 2010, each year awards a researcher either their complete work or an exceptional discovery in the fields of biology, chemistry, geology, mathematics and physics.
 2018 winner (domain biology) was FNR ATTRACT Fellow Prof Paul Wilmes.

 2019 is the second time the prize will be awarded in the domain chemistry and is called “Prix Paul METZ” in memory of Paul METZ, former CEO of ARBED and president of the “Section des Sciences de l’Institut Grand-ducal” from 1976 to 1983.
 The price is sponsored by the Family of Paul METZ and the “Section des Sciences”.